Hydrochlorothiazide / losartan Side Effects

 Applies to hydrochlorothiazide / losartan: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking hydrochlorothiazide / losartan:Symptoms of fluid and electrolyte imbalance
+You should check with your doctor immediately if any of these side effects occur when taking hydrochlorothiazide / losartan:Symptoms of fluid and electrolyte imbalance

 - Dry mouth